-a) Oualitative Disclosure:
+a) Qualitative Disclosure:

-Information relating to the bodies that The OBL Remuneration Committee i.e. the Management is responsible oversee remuneration and mandate of for overseeing the framing, review and implementation of Bank's the Management. overall compensation structure and related polices on remuneration wie Hamingemenn packages payable to all/specialised employees and the Directors/MD/any other Bank appointed/engaged person(s)/Material Risk Takers of the Bank.
-They also oversee performance linked S entation of Bank's es on remuneration lovees and the person(s)/Material performance linked incentives, perquisites, other financial options etc. with a view to attract, motivate and retain employees and review compensation packages/pay structure in comparison to that of other Banks and the industry in general to maintain its competitive edge.
+a) Information relating to the bodies that The OBL Remuneration Committee i.e. the Management is responsible oversee remuneration and mandate of the Management. for overseeing, review and implementation of Bank's overall compensation structure and related policies regarding remuneration packages for all / specialised employees and the Directors/MD/any other Bank appointed/engaged person(s)/Material Risk Takers of the Bank.
+They also oversee performance linked incentives, perquisites, other financial options etc. with a view to attract, motivate and retain talents and review compensation packages/pay structure in comparison to that of other Banks and the industry in general to maintain its competitive edge.
 The Management works in close coordination with the Risk Management Committee of the Bank, in order to achieve effective alignment between remuneration and risks.
 The Management also ensures that the cost/income ratio of the Bank supports the remuneration package consistent with maintenance of sound capital adequacy ratio.
-In addition, the Management of OBL performs the following:

-To conduct the annual review of the Compensation Policy.

-To fulfill such other powers and duties as may be delegated to it by the
+In addition, the Management of OBL performs the following: Conduct the annual review of the Compensation Policy.
+Fulfill such other powers and duties as may be delegated to it by the Board.
 Till date, the Bank has not yet engaged any External Consultants for conducting such exercise since those were done by the Bank's Management.
 OBL Remuneration Policy covers the principles and rules regarding remuneration being paid/to be paid to Directors and all employees of the Bank including the Management, its review, market intelligence, analysis and proposals for modification commensurate with changed situations in compliance with relevant laws and rules & regulations.
 An employee is considered a Material Risk Taker if he/she is the Head of a significant business line, or any individuals within their control who have a material impact on the Bank's risk profile.

-The prevailing policies regarding remuneration and other financial/non financial benefits of employees have been implemented with the approval of the Board of Directors.

-Information relating to the design and b) structure of remuneration processes and the key features and objectives of remuneration policy

-The substantive pay and other allowances including perquisites, where applicable, to the employees including all subordinates, officers and executives up to the rank of SEVP are designed/structured in line with the competitive remuneration structure prevailing in the industry.
+The prevailing policies regarding remuneration and other financial/non financial benefits of employees have been implemented with the approval of the Board of Directors. b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy The substantive pay and other allowances including perquisites, where applicable, to the employees including all subordinates, officers and executives up to the rank of SEVP are designed/structured in line with the competitive remuneration structure prevailing in the industry.
 In respect of executives above the rank of SEVP i.e. ADMD, DMD & MD, the individual remuneration is fixed by the Board of Directors.
 Pay Structure and perquisites payable to the employees have been approved by the Board of Directors of the Bank.
 While determining the remuneration package, the Management and the Board take into consideration the following factors.

-- 1. Minimum Qualification required

-- 2. Experience

-- 3. Level of Risk involved

-- Criticality of the job

-5. Creativity required in the job6.
-Salesmanship
+1. Minimum Qualification required 2.
+Experience Experience Level of Risk involved Criticality of the job Creativity required in the job Salesmanship

+ONE Bank LIMITED